psmsmets/samsung_mdc/README.rst

 Installation
 ============

-Create a clone, or copy of the xcorr repository
+Create a clone, or copy of the samsung_mdc repository

 .. code-block:: console